Pretty chilling language in this riveting article on the boredom faced by drone operators stationed halfway across the world from their targets:

 - He got kicked out of the mall in Juneau one time after calling the security guard “Shaft,” then went back an hour later with a fake moustache and glasses on.

 - Once, he caught a hippie painting a peace sign on the ground at the ferry terminal.
-An hour later, George returned with some paint and wrote “through superior firepower” underneath it.
+An hour later, George returned with some paint of his own and wrote “through superior firepower” underneath it.

 - He got banned from his son’s school after scuffling over the removal of an American flag, then spent the next few months calling out the school, teachers, and, finally, fellow parents in the local newspaper.

-When I lived with him, George and I would listen to Bruce Springsteen a lot, and George would always call him “the Boss of Rock n’ Roll.”
+When I lived with him, George and I would listen to Bruce Springsteen quite often, and George would always refer to him as “the Boss of Rock n’ Roll.”

 Depending on your political tendencies, you may or may not agree with the fact that Springsteen writes songs about (and for) guys like George, but he does.

-Ros Sereysothea was a supernova of Cambodian pop during the pre-Khmer Rouge cultural renaissance in Phnom Penh.
-You’d have to be deaf to ignore the transcendent quality of her voice.
-Her brief life was snuffed out at its peak, possibly by Pol Pot himself after she was forced to marry one of his assistants.
-Her story either reinforces the idea that humans are basically worthless assholes, or, more likely, is evidence that we are wonderfully complex and creative spectres who occasionally shove broken vases through the violent ether of life and emerge with bouquets of stinking flowers.
-I haven’t decided which.
+Ros Serey Sothea was a supernova of Cambodian pop during the pre-Khmer Rouge cultural renaissance in Phnom Penh.
+You’d have to be deaf to ignore the preternatural quality of her voice.
+Serey Sothea’s brief life was snuffed out at its peak, possibly by Pol Pot himself after she was forced to marry one of his assistants.
+Her story, for me, reinforces the idea that we are occasionally wonderfully creative spectres who shove broken vases through the violent ether of life and emerge with bouquets of stinking flowers.